cockroachdb/docs/v21.1/build-a-python-app-with-cockroachdb-sqlalchemy.md

 ---
-title: Build a Python App with CockroachDB and SQLAlchemy
+title: Build a Simple CRUD Python App with CockroachDB and SQLAlchemy
 summary: Learn how to use CockroachDB from a simple Python application with SQLAlchemy.
 toc: true
 twitter: false